 1. Banks are still more conservative with giving out credit

-Before the “great recession” it wasn’t uncommon for average income regular Joe’s with excellent credit to receive credit limits of $30,000 to $50,000 per card!
+Prior to 2008 (the good old days) it wasn’t uncommon for average income regular folks with excellent credit to receive credit limits of $30,000 to $50,000 per card!
 During the recession the banks took a bath due to people defaulting on mortgages and credit cards and as a result got very stingy with credit limits for a few years.
 Even though the credit freeze thawed out long ago card issuers aren’t quite as generous as they once were (once bitten, twice shy).
 Even a high income and superior FICO score won’t guarantee obscenely high lines anymore – though they can still be pretty high.